We welcome your views on our website and invite you to take part in a brief survey when you've finished your visit.

 I trained as a doctor at Southampton University, qualifying in 1997.
 I have been working in paediatrics since 1998, both in the Wessex health region and in north London.

-I began training as a neonatologist and retains a certain fondness for, and confidence with, the babies amongst my patients.
-But I missed the play with the toddlers, the cheekiness of the primary school children and the challenges and concern of the thoughtful secondary school pupils and the breadth of the work of the general paediatrician.
+I began training as a neonatologist and retain a certain fondness for, and confidence with, the babies among my patients.
+But I missed the play with the toddlers, the cheekiness of the primary school children, the challenges and concern of the thoughtful secondary school pupils and the breadth of the work of the general paediatrician.

-My NHS post as a paediatrician with an interest in emergency paediatrics allows me to work with all of these age groups and still work with the babies too.
-I bring this breadth of experience to Spire London East Hospital in Essex (on the east London borders), where I am happy to see young people of all ages with their parents in the relaxed, informal environment of her outpatients’ clinic.
+My first NHS consultant post was at Barts Health (Whipps Cross site) where I worked for eight years as a paediatrician with an interest in emergency paediatrics.
+I moved to the Homerton University Hospital NHS Trust in 2017 to take up a post as a general paediatrician with expertise in cardiology.
+I bring this breadth of knowledge and experience to Spire London East Hospital, where I am happy to see young people of all ages with their parents in the relaxed, informal environment of my outpatients’ clinic.

-I maintain 2 websites.
-The first - www.northlondonpaediatrician.co.uk - contains some frequently-asked questions on children’s health, answered in non-medical jargon, as well as information on where I work privately, my fees, and so on.
-I set up the second website -www.paediatricpearls.co.uk - two years ago to support my role training junior doctors and to enhance the continuing professional development of GPs and other health professionals working with children.
+I maintain three websites.
+The first - www.northlondonpaediatrician.co.uk - contains some frequently asked questions on children’s health, answered in non-medical jargon, as well as information on where I work privately, my fees, and so on.
+I set up the second website - www.paediatricpearls.co.uk – in 2009 to support my role training junior doctors and to enhance the continuing professional development of GPs and other health professionals working with children.
+The third website is for the charity for which I am a trustee and senior volunteer instructor.
+We teach newborn care in West Africa and train local instructors (see www.nicheinternational.org.uk).

 |Telephone||020 8709 7817|